CalConnect/PUBLIC_DRAFTS/jscontact/draft-stepanek-jscontact.md

 - nickname: String[] (optional).
   The nickname(s) of the contact.
 - birthday: String (optional).
-  The contact's birth date in the form "YYYY-MM-DD" (any part may be all 0s for unknown).
+  The contact's birth date in the form "YYYY-MM-DD" (any part may be all 0s for unknown) or a [@RFC3339] timestamp.
 - anniversary: String (optional).
   The contact's anniversary date in the form "YYYY-MM-DD" (any part may be all 0s for unknown).
 - organization: String[] (optional).